Supposeduck30/bitcoin-mining-algorithms/README.md

 #### 1. Sets up the block data
 - The algorithm creates a fake block header with fixed parts like version, previous hash, Merkle root, and timestamp, essentially replicating the bitcoin mining network

-Version - Block format version number, which tells the network what rules to use Previous hash - The hash of the previous block in the chain Merkle root - A single hash representing all the transactions in this block Timestamp - The time the block was created, as a timestamp

 #### 2. Picks a difficulty
 - It decides how hard it should be to find a valid hash (The actual bitcoin difficulty is in the realistic algorithim, while a very easy difficulty is in the simplified version)